SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Analysis

-The significance of each point in the $\Delta\text{BIC}$ periodogram is quantified by a false-alarm probability (FAP), which is determined empirically by extrapolating the log-scale histogram of periodogram power values \citep{Howard+2016PASP, Rosenthal+2021ApJS}.
-We set an FAP threshold of 0.1\% in order for any periodic signal to be considered significant.
+The significance of each point in the $\Delta\text{BIC}$ periodogram is quantified by a false-alarm probability (FAP), which is determined empirically by extrapolating the log-scale histogram of periodogram power values \citep{Howard+2016PASP, 2021ApJS..255....8R}.
+We set a FAP threshold of 0.1\% for any periodic signal to be considered significant.
 For any periodic signal that meets this criterion, \rvsearch\ then refines the Keplerian model by performing a maximum \textit{a posteriori} (MAP) fit with all parameters free, and records the BIC of the best-fit model.
 At this stage, \rvsearch\ implements Keplerian orbit fitting using the \texttt{RadVel} package \citep{Fulton+2018PASP}.

-The algorithm then proceeds by adding one additional planet to the RV model, conducting another grid search, and calculating a new $\Delta\text{BIC}$ periodogram by comparing the BIC of the $n+1$-planet model to that of the best-fit $n$-planet model at each fixed period grid point.
-The empirical $\Delta\text{BIC}$ detection threshold corresponding to an FAP of 0.1\% is recomputed, and this iterative process continues until no further significant peaks are detected.
-For a system with 2 planets observed with all 4 instruments, the final model would include up to a total of 20 parameters: 12 parameters shared across instruments (2 sets of 5 Keplerian orbit components plus 2 trend terms) and 8 parameters unique to each instrument (4 sets of instrumental offset and jitter terms).
+The algorithm proceeds by adding one additional planet to the RV model, conducting another grid search, and calculating a new $\Delta\text{BIC}$ periodogram by comparing the BIC of the $n+1$-planet model to that of the best-fit $n$-planet model at each fixed period grid point.
+The empirical $\Delta\text{BIC}$ detection threshold corresponding to FAP=0.1\% is recomputed, and this process iterates until no further significant peaks are detected.
+The total number of parameters in the final model depends on both the number of planets detected and the number of instruments used to observe the system.
+For example, the model for a system with 2 planets observed by 4 instruments would include up to 20 parameters: 12 parameters shared across instruments (2 sets of 5 Keplerian orbit components plus 2, 1, or 0 trend terms) and 8 parameters unique to each instrument (4 sets of instrumental offset and jitter terms).